HelpSeeker/CoubDownloader/README.md

       %id%        - coub ID (identifier in the URL)
       %title%     - coub title
       %creation%  - creation date/time
-      %category%  - coub category
+      %community% - coub community
       %channel%   - channel title
-      %tags%      - all tags (separated by '_')
+      %tags%      - all tags (separated by _)

     Other strings will be interpreted literally.
     This option has no influence on the file extension.